fluree/to-do-lists-generator/README.md

 ### **Transacting and updating data**

-The next set of functionality we will cover are the ones that send transactions to fluree in the application.
+The next set of functionality we will cover are the ones that send transactions to Fluree in the application.
 When the form component is filled and submitted the data is sent to Fluree via a transact.
 The other events are when a deletion of a task is made, and then when a task name is edited or the checkbox completed status is changed, these are all updates that are sent to Fluree via a transact.

 #### **Transacting data to Fluree**